BradoBrain/CombineLearning/README.md

 .tryAllSatisfy - operator that work like the .allSatisfy and can publish an error

+.contains - operator that signal if an item coming through pipeline matches criteria.
+It publishes the true and finishes pipeline when match is found.
+Others data will not go through the pipeline flow.
+If there is no value that match our criteria it publishes the false and closes pipeline.

 .map - simple operator to do logic operations.